isotopp/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 Wed Oct  6 11:45:46 CEST 2021
 ```
 We can also check out the things the commit points to:
-We will find that the parent entries also reference commits (the two commits that precede this one), and the tree entry reference a tree object.
+We will find that the parent entries also reference commits (the two commits that precede this one), and the tree entry references a tree object.

 ```console
 $ git cat-file -t 75077bc79697ea1e37da496b1210ca26f3c66c2c